HugoPhibbs/COSC326_Individual/submissions/README.md

 # Submissions
-- This is where you can find all of my Etude submission zips.
+- This is where you can find all of my Etude submissions
 - All of these are intended to work by themselves